 Apply for ESTA for your USA trip

 The ESTA application can be submitted at any time prior to travel.
 It is recommended to submit the application as soon as possible, as unplanned delays may occasionally occur on the ESTA website.
 Since some trips are planned on short notice due to an emergency or spontaneous vacation, it is also possible to submit the ESTA application shortly before departure.
-The U.S. Department of Homeland Security recommends that the ESTA application to be submitted no later than 72 hours before the start of the trip.
+The U.S. Department of Homeland Security recommends that the ESTA application should be submitted no later than 72 hours before the start of the trip.

 In most cases, a decision is made within a few minutes after the ESTA application has been submitted.
 However, the applicant does not receive this by e-mail, but must view it on the ESTA website.
 In individual cases, it can take up to 72 hours until the application is approved.

-After submitting the ESTA application, there are three different response options;
+After submitting the ESTA application, there are three different response options:

 - Authorization Approved: the application was accepted and the trip can be started.

 - Travel not Authorization: the application was rejected.
 To be able to start the journey nevertheless, a visa is required.

 - Authorization Pending: no decision has been made yet.
 The website will have to be revisited later.

 Before filling out the ESTA application, make sure that the following information is available: